CP1401/Practicals/prac_05/README.md

 Your learning in this subject is not just about code, but about yourself and your process: how _you_ learn and what _you_ need to do to succeed.
-Now, take some time to reflect and think about your work, how you overcame problems and particularly your **process** for learning in this subject so far...
+Take some time right now to reflect and think about your work, how you overcame problems and particularly your **process** for learning in this subject so far...

 When you reflect, consider what you have learned through experience, not just things that are clear in the teaching.
 Reflections must be personal.
 Be honest.